luxuriant777/cinema-api-drf/README.md

 ```

 ### Getting access:

-- create user via /api/user/register/
+- create user via /api/user/register/;
-- get access token via /api/user/token/
+- get access token via /api/user/token/;
-- use access token in Authorization header for all other requests
+- use access token in Authorization header for all other requests;
-- use refresh token in Authorization header for /api/user/token/refresh/ request
+- use refresh token in Authorization header for /api/user/token/refresh/ request.

 ### Also you can run project in docker container:

-Docker should be installed on your machine
+Docker should be installed on your machine.

 ```shell
 docker-compose build
 docker-compose up
 ```

 docker-compose.yml contains default values for environment variables.
-You can change them in docker-compose.yml or in .env file
+You can change them in docker-compose.yml or in
+.env file.

 ### Getting access via docker container

 - Go to `127.0.0.1:8000/api/` and check project endpoints via DRF interface;
 - You can create new admin user: enter container `docker exec -it <container_name> bash`, and create in from there;
-- get access token via /api/user/token/
+- get access token via /api/user/token/;
-- use access token in Authorization header for all other requests
+- use access token in Authorization header for all other requests;
-- use refresh token in Authorization header for /api/user/token/refresh/ request
+- use refresh token in Authorization header for /api/user/token/refresh/ request.